Home Vancouver Monthly Calendar Vancouver Pride Festival

 Pride Parade LOVE Balloons

-The Vancouver Pride Festival is a gay festival in Vancouver’s West End that celebrates the city’s LGBTQIA2+ community.
-It includes a world-famous Pride Parade.
+The Vancouver Pride Festival is a gay festival in Vancouver’s West End that celebrates the city’s 2SLGBTQIA+ community.
+It includes a famous Pride Parade.

-Other related events happening during Pride Week include The Really Gay History Tours with Forbidden Vancouver, Pride Baseball with the Vancouver Canadians, Pride Night at Theatre Under the Stars, the Sunset Beach Festival, and Pride at the Pier in North Vancouver.
+Related events that typically happen during Pride Week include The Really Gay History Tours with Forbidden Vancouver, Pride Baseball with the Vancouver Canadians, Pride Night at Theatre Under the Stars, the Pride Festival, and Pride at the Pier in North Vancouver.
+On August 6th last year was also the Vancouver Pride Boat Party with Vancouver Boat Parties.
+In the Fraser Valley later in August there is the Chilliwack Pride Festival.

 Below is information about the following: